Home

 Bilevel positive airway pressure means that the machine delivers air under higher pressure as the sleeper inhales, and switches to a lower pressure during exhalation to make it easier to breathe out.

-Why Bi PAP Machines And Not CPAP?
+Why Would You Use Bi PAP Machines And Not CPAP?

 The Bi PAP machine was invented for people who have difficulty exhaling against the pressure of CPAP, or having respiratory failure (see the next video), and make the treatment more tolerable.